MarkPreschern/Semi-Supervised-Rotten-Tomatoes/README.md

 - USE_NAIVE_BAYES: Whether to use the Naive Bayes model or the Markov model of bigrams

 *To run the program from the console, type:*
+- "cd out/production/hw6-SemisupervisedLearning/" from the project folder *Folled by:*
 - "java SemisupervisedTomatoes < trainEMsemisup.txt" to print to the command line
 - "java SemisupervisedTomatoes < trainEMsemisup.txt > outputFilePath.txt" to print to a txt file